 How to Make Corn Soup

-The trick with this soup is to add half the corn along with the other vegetables while simmering, then blending everything together to make a creamy consistency.
-After that you add the rest of the corn for texture.
+The trick with this soup is to add half of the corn in with the other vegetables while simmering the soup in a stock pot.
+Once you have a hot soup, blend everything together to make a creamy consistency.
+Finally, add the rest of the corn in into the large pot of blended soup to add some texture.

-- Saute the corn, onion and potato in a little olive oil until the onions start to soften.
+- Saute the onion, carrot and potato in a little olive oil over medium heat, until the onions start to soften.

 - Add the garlic and cook for 30 seconds or so until fragrant.

 - Stir in half the corn as well as the salt, pepper and chicken stock.

 - Simmer on medium-low heat for 10-15 minutes until the vegetables are fully softened.